Calculating Phase Locking with BMTool¶

 ¶

-Equation: $$ \text{PPC} = \frac{2}{n(n-1)} \sum_{j=1}^{n-1} \sum_{k=j+1}^{n} \cos(\phi_j - \phi_k) $$
+$$PPC = \frac{2}{n(n-1)} \sum_{j=1}^{n-1} \sum_{k=j+1}^{n} \cos(\phi_j - \phi_k)$$

 Where:

-- $\phi_j,\phi_k$ = Phases at spike times $j$ and $k$
+- $\phi_j, \phi_k$ = Phases at spike times $j$ and $k$

 - $n$ = Number of spikes